VideojogosLusofona/linq-projects/4x/README.md

 The panel can be closed by the user, with the application returning to display the map.

-This functionality will be individually implemented for Project 2, during the live coding evaluation session scheduled for December 7th.
-For this reason, it will be very difficult to complete Project 2 (live coding) if you have not successfully completed this project.
+This functionality will be individually implemented during the individual live coding evaluation session.
+For this reason, it will be very difficult to complete the live coding if you have not successfully completed this project.

 #### Others